 A Biofibre hair transplant is an innovative approach to the artificial hair transplant.
-It allows those who are not candidates for a natural hair transplant to undergo hair restoration.
+It allows those who are not candidates for a natural hair transplant to undergo FUE hair restoration surgery.

 People with conditions that make it impossible for a natural hair transplant, such as scarring alopecia and late stages of male pattern baldness and female pattern baldness, as well as victims of hair graft overharvesting, are possible candidates for this procedure, broadening the hair restoration process.

 During the 70s/80s, the artificial hair transplant was a dangerous and controversial process, causing many problems and eventually being banned by the FDA.
 In 1995, the modern Biofibre procedure (developed in Italy) was certified and therefore recognised as a safe medical procedure, ensuring only qualified individuals could perform it .

 There are a few factors that set the Biofibre procedure apart from other routes of treatment, such as preferred aesthetics, faster surgery, and no post-transplant downtime.
 The expertly designed fibres also offer a variety of hair types, from straight or wavy, to curly or afro transplants.

 Where other hair restoration techniques transplant healthy hair follicles into the affected area of the scalp, a Biofibre hair transplant implants synthetic fibres (hairs) into the scalp.
 The result is immediate, allowing the individual to have control over their hair loss.